onropepro/OnRope.pro/SCR.RATING.md

 Note: Projects that do not require anchor use and rope access work do NOT need Rope Access Plan and Anchor Inspection documents.
 These projects earn 1 point for having Toolbox Meeting and FLHA completed.

 Formula: Points = (Uploaded Required Documents / Total Required Documents) per project

+---

+## Company Documentation Points

+1 point will be awarded if all 3 documents are uploaded.

+### Required Documents (3 total)
+- Health and Safety Manual
+- Company Policy
+- Certificate of Insurance

+Example: 1 out of 3 docs uploaded = 0.33 points

+Formula: Points = (Uploaded Documents / 3)